Let’s talk about what’s next.

 Do you turn it over to the attorneys to close the transaction once an offer is mutually accepted?

 No, attorneys are there to protect you and are adversarial in nature, whereas we are the deal makers.
-Once an offer is mutually accepted and terms are final, the "Roadmap to Closing" process commences and PGI becomes the Project Manager working with both the buyer and seller teams to close the deal and will start with an "all-hands" video meeting to introduce the parties and advisors creating a "team environment" between both sides of the table and define and organize and assign tasks and timelines to complete the transaction.
+Once an offer is mutually accepted and terms are final, the "Roadmap to Closing" process commences and PGI becomes the Project Manager working with both the buyer and seller teams to close the deal and will start with an "all-hands" video meeting to introduce the parties and advisors creating a "team environment" between both sides of the table, define and organize and assign tasks and timelines to complete the transaction.
 Then, weekly updates with the principles will follow to a successful closing.
-As Project manager, PGI has a template to facilitate buyers' due diligence; manage the schedules to the legal agreements, real property surveys, environmental reports, and appraisals; obtain third-party consents if needed; coordinate and facilitate lease assignments, estoppel certificates, and real property title issues; and remove UCC search items that need to be cleared from the public record.
+As Project Manager, PGI has a template to facilitate buyers' due diligence; manage the schedules and exhibits to the legal agreements, real property surveys, environmental reports, and appraisals; obtain third-party consents if needed; coordinate and facilitate lease assignments, estoppel certificates, and real property title issues; and remove UCC search items that need to be cleared from the public record.
 PGI shepherds the transaction from engagement to closing.

 What type of companies do you work with?